Sep9

 Matthew 21:33-41..Working

-“Teaches how God calls us to be faithful Stewards with the resources and abilities He has given to us.” ⇒ Are you being good stewards with the grace of God?
-Are you sharing the knowledge of God, the peace of God, the mercy of God with others.
-What will you do with the gifts and resources that God has equipped you with.
-Will you do God’s good work in bringing hope to this lost, broken, and hurting world.
-Will you use the opportunities that God has given you to have an impact on others.
-Will share the Gospel with those you come into contact with, from your spouses, to your children, to your friends, to your neighbor, to your co-workers, to the cashier at Home depot, even to total strangers.
+“Teaches how God expects us to be good Stewards in using our gifts and talents not for ourselves, but for His glory and service.” ⇒ Will you be good stewards with the blessings of God?
+Will you use your resources, your time, your freedom, your connections, etc. to advance God’s Kingdom.
+Will you use the opportunities that God has given you to impact others.
+Will you share the Gospel with those you come into contact with, from your spouses, to your children, to your friends, to your neighbor, to your co-workers, to the cashier at Home depot, or even to total strangers.
 Will you pray God use me for your purpose and glory in bringing more people to Your Son Jesus Christ.

 Additional Notes & Applications

-Teaches how God’s law and rules are a hedge put there to protect us and keep us safe that we may know right from wrong.
+Teaches how God’s law and rules are a hedge put there to protect us and keep us safe that we may know right from wrong.-(V. 33)

 Teaches how God expects us to take care of the things He’s entrusted us with.